 The Books of James Herriot

-Are you delighted with the 2021 TV adaptation of All Creatures Great and Small?
-Discover (or rediscover) the timeless charm in the books that inspired the series by the rural veterinarian of Yorkshire, England.
+Are you delighted with the 2021-2022 TV adaptation of All Creatures Great and Small?
+Discover (or rediscover) the timeless charm in the books by a Yorkshire veterinarian that inspired the series.
 We’ve laid out the books in order for you and added some context about the author, along with reactions from our adaptation’s lead writer Ben Vanstone (The English Game, The Last Kingdom, Merlin, East Enders) as he read Herriot’s stories for the first time.

-But perhaps pause to picture this full-time vet at age 50, after a demanding day visiting isolated farms and tending to large animal livestock in distress.
+But first try to picture this full-time vet at age 50 after a demanding day visiting isolated farms and tending to large animal livestock in distress.
 In front of the evening television, he bangs out drafts of short stories with an Olivetti typewriter in his lap.
 It turns out Herriot found writing to be a most relaxing hobby!
 And it wasn’t until 25 years into his veterinary career that he pursued publication of his first manuscript.
 Even then, it took four years to find a UK publisher.

 All Creatures Great and Small